Welcome to Software Wisdom, my place for divulging knowledge on software development and programming knowledge both old and new.

 Looking for something specific?
 Try the search box at the top of the page.

 I’ve got Kiln, Mercurial, TortoiseSVN, SlikSVN, Git and TortoiseHg all installed on my Windows 7 workstation and they all hate each other and won’t play nice at times.
-A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Click here to continue reading the remainder of this article
+A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Yearning to get the rest of “Fixing Kiln when you get DLL FAILED TO LOAD?”
+Use this link!

 Need to convert a string in to an int in C#?
 That sort of task is trivial thanks to the TryParse method of the System.Int32 structure which is a standard part of the .NET Framework.
 TryParse does exactly what you need by taking a properly formatted string and converting it to an integer.
-The great… Craving to get the rest of “C# How To Convert String To Integer Value?”
-Click the link!
+The great… Continue reading the rest of the post

 Got a folder full of images that need to be converted from one format to another?
 Use Image Magick and do in a few seconds what it could take hours in Photoshop or other image editing applications to achieve.
-One of the simplest ways to convert a directory full of images from one format to… Click here to continue reading the rest of “How To Batch Convert Images With Image Magick.”
+One of the simplest ways to convert a directory full of images from one format to… Continue reading the remainder of this article

 The ability to set a different colour on each edge of the border around an element is coming.
 No more slicing up GIFs or PNGs , no more layering of DIV sections!
-Setting border edge colours in CSS3 is still not widely supported (as of this writing only Firefox supports it) but by the next… Needing to get the remainder of “CSS3 Coloured Borders?”
-Use this link!
+Setting border edge colours in CSS3 is still not widely supported (as of this writing only Firefox supports it) but by the next… Need to get the rest of “CSS3 Coloured Borders?”
+Click on this link!

 How do you create coloured borders with CSS3?
 With the new border-color tags of course!
 The border-color tag permits a web designer to be very specific about the colours used in the border of an HTML element.
-As the W3C inches their way towards delivering on the promise of CSS3, many more browsers are beginning… Click to continue reading the rest of the post
+As the W3C inches their way towards delivering on the promise of CSS3, many more browsers are beginning… Click this link to continue reading the rest of “Creating Coloured Borders With CSS3.”